Skip to content

 Boomlink vs Framer at a Glance

-Bottom line: Choose Boomlink when the working surface should be ChatGPT, Claude, or another MCP-compatible assistant.
+Bottom line: Choose Boomlink when you need a real, working website with a built-in database, ready-made parts, and agent operation.
 Choose Framer when the working surface should be a visual design canvas.

 Where Boomlink Wins